jwnpoh/njcreaderapp/README.md

 ## Introduction
 The NJC Reader is a full stack web app that is an evolution of the [NJC GP News Feed](njc-gp-newsfeed.et.r.appspot.com).
 This web app represents an improvement on earlier iterations in the following ways:
-- Cleaner back end code, adopting a *sort-of* microservices/hex-arch architecture.
-It is *sort-of*, as I have merely watched various Youtube tutorials on these topics and attempted to implement the principles to the best of my understanding.
-Pretty sure I got it wrong somewhere.
+- Cleaner back end code compared to previous version
 - SvelteKit for a better front end experience for users
 - Utilizing an actual database and the capabilities that such platforms provide, instead of Google Sheets